eGuard-lopow/eGuard_octa/README.md

 The application was written with low power usage in mind.
 The different components were used in such a way that the least amount of power is required.

-- sht3x: Used in single shot mode, one measurement every 15 minutes.
+- SHT3X: Used in single shot mode, one measurement every 15 minutes.
-- lsm303agr: Used in 10Hz continous mode.
+- LSM303AGR: Used in 10Hz continous mode.
-- xm110: The GPS sensor is not yet optimized for low power use.
+- XM110: The GPS sensor is not yet optimized for low power use.
 It is continously operating.
-- Murata: The communication module automatically goes into idle mode when not in use.
+- MURATA: The communication module automatically goes into idle mode when not in use.
 However, the used driver keeps the LED on at all times, generating a high idle current.
 - STM32L496ZGT6P: The used board has no support for low power mode in RIOT OS yet.